bashlund/riotjs-simple-router/README.md

 Note that all registered routes are matched for each round and set as active when matching (there are no hierarchies or early quit).

-Althugh, with one exception, if a matched route has `reroute` set then the location is changed to the given routes `pushURL` and match is run again.
+Although, with one exception, if a matched route has `reroute` set then the location is changed to the given routes `pushURL` and match is run again.

 ```js
 router.register({